 Another thing I noticed about this puzzle book.
 Yali books sells several story books about India.
 Within the pages of A Puzzling Tour of India, I came across other scenes and characters I became familiar with in other books.
 More about those books, scenes, and characters in the coming months.

-Puzzles for all ages
+India puzzles and activities for all ages

 The puzzles are aimed towards kids 6 and older.
-My five year old, who loves puzzles, was able to work on a few if I read the instructions to him.
+My five-year-old, who loves puzzles, was able to work on a few if I read the instructions to him.
 For those with younger kids, don’t fear.
 Because the pages are black and white it would make a nice coloring book, too.
-For those with older kids, I recommend using the back side of each page to write some notes about India.
+For those with older kids, I recommend using the backside of each page to write some notes about India.
 Use the prompt as the jumping point for online research.

 Since summer is quickly approaching, I think this would be a fun book to buy for kids.
 Spread the activities out throughout the summer months.
 By the start of the school year your kids will know a lot more about India.
 You can purchase the book on Amazon here: A Puzzling Tour of India.